JasonShen-SH/prune_mase/group3.md

 Huffman Encoding takes the advantage of the newly quantized data, it uses variable-length encoding to encode more common weight values with shorter bits, effectively compressing the model further.

-By default, these two further model compression techniques are enabled, but you can choose to disable them by commenting <code>passes.quantize</code> and set <code>is_huffman = false</code>
+By default, these two further model compression techniques are enabled, but you can choose to disable them by commenting all <code>passes.quantize</code> and set <code>is_huffman = false</code>

 Note that quantization must be valid for Huffman encoding.